rmadhu/XMLToJSONConverter/README.md

 XMLToJSONConverter
 ==================

-This is a very basic XML to JSON Converter
+This is a very basic XML to JSON Converter.
 Code is spaghetti at the moment, will undergo revisions soon....